pandegroup/msmbuilder.parallel_assign/README.md

 Overview
 --------
-The AssignMPI.py script in MSMBuilder which I wrote a few months ago is embarrassingly bad.
-This module is my best attempt to provide a lasting, powerful, flexible, parallel solution to assigning big datasets.
+This package provides parallel assignment for MSMBuilder.

-Because it uses `IPython.parallel` as opposed to my own homegrown mpi4py code, this code is a lot more flexible.
+Because it uses `IPython.parallel` as opposed to my homebuilt mpi4py code, this code is a lot more flexible.
 It also should be a lot more stable/bug free.
 It checkpoints much faster by only writing the necessary incremental updates to the files on disk as opposed to completely rewriting them each time.